toinouH/MinecraftMappings/README.md

 * The MCP mappings are the property of the MCP Team and are released under the MCP License.

 * The Spigot mappings are copyright SpigotMC Pty.
 Ltd.

-* The Yarn mappings are licensed under the Creative Commons Zero license.